LearnDroid-Android-Community-Projects/.github/README.md

 ### Steps to Contribute👩‍💻👨‍💻

-When contributing to this repository, please first discuss the change you wish to make via raising an <a href="">issue</a>
+When contributing to this repository, please first discuss the change you wish to make via raising an issue.

 Follow these steps to make a contribution: